PELAB-LiU/Text2VQL/results/README.md

 ## RQ2: Complexity and VQL coverage

-To check which language elements were encountered in the dataset run the following commands.
+To check which language elements were encountered in the dataset run the following command.
-The first command compiles the Xtend source files.
-You may skip it, **if** it was compiled in a previous step, and no changes were made to the code.
-The second command executes the profiler in aggregate mode and prints the results to the standard output.
+It executes the profiler in aggregate mode and prints the results to the standard output.
-Interpret the output as a tree, e.g., `#contraints=39556 \n\t #comapre=3482` is the number of compare constraints.
+Interpret the output as a tree, e.g., `#constraints=39556 \n\t #comapre=3482` is the number of compare constraints.

 ```bash
 docker exec -it -u abc \